tcheukueppo/tcheukueppo.github.io/content/index.md

 Just like any geek out there, I spent most of my time writing code and administering open source operating systems because why not? :).

-To know how much I might be of interest to you, see the list of my open source projects and also checkout my blog because some of the content are quite good.
+To know how much I can be of interest to you, see the list of my open source projects and also checkout my blog because some of the content are quite good.

 I'm a polyglot programmer.
-I dealed with C, Perl, Sh, Go, Rust, Lua, and Python.
+I've worked with C, Perl, Sh, Go, Rust, Lua, and Python.

 I'm helpful on the following topics: